 The Kinderecke building at the market is the Children’s Corner.
-Inside, you’ll find various demonstrations, a craft/coloring table, and a sensory table filled with items such as pinecones and wood.
+Inside, you’ll find various demonstrations and crafts.

-Here’s what we loved most: German craftsman Ringo Mueller performs wood carving demonstrations.
-When we visited, he was carving small toys out of wooden circles.
+Here’s what we loved most: German craftsmen give live demonstrations!
+When we’ve visited, craftsmen have even carved small toys out of wooden circles.
 It was amazing!
-He even let the Adventure Kids use a hammer and a chisel to hack off their own dog figurines to take home.
+One craftsman even let the Adventure Kids use a hammer and a chisel to hack off their own dog figurines to take home.
 They loved this!

 If you visit the market, make sure you take the time to check out the demonstrations and crafts in the Kinderecke.

 A big draw for families is the outdoor ice skating in the center of the market.
 We had fun just watching everyone else skate around.
 If you feel like putting on some skates, their rates and details can be found online.
 You can also purchase and schedule your session ahead of time.